hofstadter-io/hof-docs/content/getting-started/create.md

 {{<lead>}}
-Hof Creators are code generators modules meant for one-time bootstrapping from a few inputs.
+Hof Creators are code generator modules intended for one-time bootstrapping from a few inputs.
 Use them to give your users one-liners for getting started or to provide reusable application blueprints.
 {{</lead>}}